Automated Repair of Resource Leaks in Android Applications: Experimental Evaluation

 According to the Android reference manual~\cite{AndroidRef}, this resource can be released either in the \J{onPause} or in the \J{onStop} callback. \toolname releases resources as early as possible by default, and hence it built a fix releasing the \J{MediaPlayer} in \J{onPause}.
 The developers of SureSpot, however, assumed that the resource is only released later (in \J{onStop}), and hence \toolname's fix introduced a use-after-release error that failed validation.

-To deal with such situations---resources that may be released in different callbacks---we then could introduce a configuration option to tell \toolname whether it should release resources \emph{early} or \emph{late}.
+To deal with such situations---resources that may be released in different call\-backs---we then could introduce a configuration option to decide whether to release resources \emph{early} or \emph{late}.
 An app developer could therefore configure our analyzer in a way that suits their design decisions.
 In particular, configuring \toolname with option \emph{late} in these cases would generate fixes that pass validation.

 \item Two identical fixes (releasing the same resource in the same location) repairing two distinct leaks of resource \J{LocationListener} in app Ushahidi.

 The fix generated by \toolname failed validation because the app's developers assumed that the resource is only released in callback \J{onDestroy}.
 This assumption conflicts with Android's recommendations to release the resources in earlier callbacks.